rowanc1/lecture-python-intro/lectures/money_inflation.md

 In this lecture, we'll roll up our sleeves and solve those equations in two different ways.

-(One of the methods for solving vector linear  difference equations will take advantage of a decomposition of a matrix that is studied in this lecture {doc}`eigen_I`.)
+(One of the methods for solving vector linear  difference equations will take advantage of a decomposition of a matrix that is studied in this lecture [](eigen_I.md).)

 In this lecture we will encounter these concepts from macroeconomics: